BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 There are two methodologies for printing:

-With "Print All Shares" you can either: print everything on one sheet (and cut apart individual "coupons"); or use the default option to print a cover sheet and then individual sheets for each share.
+With "Print All Shares" you will print individual sheets for each share, with an optional cover sheet.
 You'll also have the option to print any notes about the seed itself.
-Individual sheets are chosen as the default because that allows you to keep the cover sheet to track where all the shares are, and to give out the shares  on full-sized sheets of paper, which are much less likely to get lost.
-(As noted, this is _not_ secure.)
+This allows you to keep the cover sheet to track where all the shares are, and to give out the shares  on full-sized sheets of paper, which are much less likely to get lost.
+(As noted, printing them all together like this is _not_ secure.)

-With "Export Shares Individually" you can choose to print one or more shares one at a time by choosing the "Print" tab.
+With "Export Shares Individually" you can choose to print one or more shares one at a time by choosing the "Print" button.

 *How to Store?* For physical storage, we suggest printing on waterproof paper, or better, etching into steel.
 Saving individual shares to a MicroSD alternatively offers a resilient digital means for storing SSKR shares, but we suggest doing new writes to your MicroSD at least once a year and replacing your MicroSD cards every three years.
 Saving individual shares to NFC Tags is a newer method, and thus we're not as sure about the long-term benefits and deficits, so this feature is primarily intended for developers.
 But you may choose it because it's simpler than anything else.
-If so, be sure to replace your tags every 2-3 years.
 See ":warning: Using NFC Tags" for more cautions.

 <div align="center">
   <table border=0>